simonduane/smart-estimation/docs/explanation.md

 ## Web scraping

 The internet is a hostile environment and, up to a point, web servers make efforts to resist automated attacks.
 The downloading of data from a web API, a.k.a. web scraping, could be misconstrued by the server as a hostile attack and scripts need to take this into account.
-However the developers of the code that runs on the web servers depend on automated testing and, as a result, web servers will tolerate a degree of automated interaction, provided the "user" behaves in a plausibly human-like way.
+However developers of the code that runs on web servers depend on automated testing and, as a result, web servers will tolerate a degree of automated interaction, provided the "user" behaves in a plausibly human-like way.
 It is the responsibility of the script to do this.

 ### `get_ovo_data.py`

 The script needs to be edited (lines 21-24) to contain information relating to your Ovo account and can then be run from a shell (command) prompt.
-It will work if you have more than one account (as I used to) but, as provided, the list of accounts has only one item, and the dictionary of account numbers has only one key/value pair.
+It will work if you have more than one account (as I used to) but, as provided, the list of accounts in the script has only one item, and the dictionary of account numbers has only one key/value pair.

-This script uses the Python selenium package to launch a web browser which the script then uses to navigate the API and capture data.
-Use of this script is possible once you have installed and configured selenium.
+The Python selenium package is used to launch a web browser which the script then uses to navigate the API and capture data.
+Use of the script is possible once you have installed and configured selenium.
 (Insert a link to information elsewhere.)

 The script checks for the existence of local data directories to which it will write its output files.